Third hour here on the EIB, Buck Sexton in Four Rush in the big chair today.

 Remember that, right?

-Harry Reid decided that judges, not for the Supreme Court, but judges, lower court judges, appellate court judges, would get the would just be a straight up or down vote and 51 gets it done, right?
+Harry Reid decided that judges, not for the Supreme Court, but judges, lower court judges, appellate court judges, would just be a straight up or down vote and 51 gets it done, right?

 Change the rules of the Senate to do this.

-But on top of that, the the kind of judges that the Obama administration has been able to get through.
+But on top of that, the kind of judges that the Obama administration has been able to get through, it's just been rubber stamped for federal courts, right?

-Because they just know it's they they've been able to force through some of these nominees.
+Because they've been able to force through some of these nominees.

 They changed the rules of the Senate to force through some of these nominees.